Kurt Schumacher: Nazi regime

 Schumacher was staunchly anti-Nazi.
 In a Reichstag speech on 23 February 1932, he excoriated Nazism as "a continuous appeal to the inner swine in human beings" and stated the movement had been uniquely successful in "ceaselessly mobilizing human stupidity".
 Schumacher was arrested in July 1933, two weeks before the SPD was banned, and was severely beaten in prison.
-Schumacher was given the opportunity to sign a declaration in which he renounced any political activity if released, but unlike Fritz Bauer and seven other political prisoners, he refused to sign it.
-He spent the next ten years in Nazi concentration camps at Heuberg, Kuhberg, Flossenbürg, and Dachau.
+Schumacher was given the opportunity to sign a declaration in which he renounced any political activity if released; unlike Fritz Bauer and seven other political prisoners, he refused to sign it.

+Schumacher spent the next ten years in Nazi concentration camps at Heuberg, Kuhberg, Flossenbürg, and Dachau.
 The camps were initially intended for exploitation of those deemed by the Nazis to be undesirable people, such as Jews, socialists, communists, and criminals.
 Beginning in 1940, the prison camps were overcrowded with transports from the eastern front, leading to disease outbreaks and starvation.
-Beginning in 1941, the Nazis initiated Action 14f13 to mass execute prisoners who were deemed unfit to work, and Schumacher and some other disabled veterans were granted leniency from the executions after they proved with their war medals that they had been disabled in service of Germany during World War I. The conditions in the camps continued to worsen and by 1943, nearly half of the prisoners died, in particular in Neuengamme of 106,000 inmates almost half died.
+Under Action 14f13, beginning in 1941, the Nazis summarily murdered prisoners they deemed unfit for work but Schumacher and some other disabled veterans were spared after they proved with their war medals that they had been disabled in service of Germany during World War I. The conditions in the camps continued to worsen and by 1943, nearly half of the prisoners died, in particular almost half of the 106,000 inmates of Neuengamme concentration camp.

 In 1943, when Schumacher was near death, his brother-in-law succeeded in persuading a Nazi official to have him released into his custody.
-Schumacher was arrested again in late 1944 and was in Neuengamme when the British arrived in April 1945.
+Schumacher was re-arrested in late 1944 and was in Neuengamme when the British arrived in April 1945.